calvincertuche/sms-bot/README.md

 # sms-bot

-The sms-bot is an auto-responder that likes pizza and gelato.
-It receives a message, checks the message for keywords, and responds based on the keywords it did or did not receive.
+This sms-bot does an analysis of an inbound message to find keywords which trigger a response.
+The keywords in this version are 'pizza' and 'ice cream'.

 ## Requirements

 - Flask
 - Ngrok
 - Python 3.6+
 - Telnyx Python SDK

 ## Installation

-1. Steps to install your project.
+1. First, you'll need to install Flask.
+Flask is an I recommend using the latest version of Python 3.
 1. Include commands if possible.

    ```sh